PEOPLE have been filmed on CCTV stealing items left for a charity shop.

 Police spokesman Leo Tarring said: “The neighbourhood team is aware of the issue and is working closely with the charity shop to help prevent further incidents.

-“Officers have been carrying out additional patrols in the area during the early hours of the morning, when the incidents are believed to take place, and have reviewed CCTV footage to try to identify those involved.
+“Officers have been carrying out additional patrols in the area during the early hours of the morning, when the incidents are believed to take place, and have reviewed CCTV footage to try to

 “The issue of who owns donated items left outside charity shops when they are closed is a very complex legal one.”